 It Contains Toxic Substances

-Steel slag is composed of non-toxic products like calcium, silicon, and iron.
+Steel slag comprises non-toxic products like calcium, silicon, and iron.
 However, slag also contains toxic ingredients like Strontium, Chromium, Cadmium and Nickel.
 These substances are pollutants for the environment and also for human health.

 Additionally, Calcium Oxide in the slag is a potential pollutant that causes emissions in the air that can cause air pollution in the form of dust and gases.